escodebar/escodebar/README.md

 I prepare trainings, in which the functionality and internals of Git are discussed, to improve the quality of our collaboration.

 **Used technologies:**
-Python, py.test, Flask, marshmallow, Git, Bitbucket, pip, Bazel, Ansible, requests, Docker, Helm, Drone, Buildkite
+Python, py.test, Cypress, Vue.js, Vuex, Vue Router, gRPC, Flask, marshmallow, Git, Bitbucket, pip, Bazel, Ansible, requests, Docker, Helm, Drone, Buildkite

+Used methodologies:
+BDD, TDD, pair programming, mob programming, pike & stabilize, walk a mmile, DDD, event storming

 #### 4teamwork AG
 *Dammweg 9, 3013 Bern, 2017 to 2018* - 1 year 7 months